samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Unfortunately, the paper did not fully specify the algorithm nor provide guidance on parameters.
 Furthermore, the algorithm was not designed with key derivation in mind and had multiple variants.

-This document rectifies these issues by specifying an encoding, preventing canonicalization attacks, fixing the modulo bias, making delta a constant, treating Balloon and Balloon-M as one algorithm, and adding support for key derivation.
+This document rectifies these issues by specifying an encoding, preventing canonicalization attacks, improving domain separation, fixing the modulo bias, making delta a constant, treating Balloon and Balloon-M as one algorithm, and adding support for key derivation.

 # Conventions and Definitions